Vikash4122002/Diabetes-Prediction-System/README.md

-# Diabetes-Prediction-System
-A Machine Learning-based Diabetes Prediction System using scikit-learn.
-Trained on a real-world medical dataset to predict whether an individual is diabetic based on health metrics such as glucose level, blood pressure, BMI, age, and more.
+# Diabetes Prediction using Machine Learning

+## Overview
+A machine learning app to predict whether a person is diabetic using health parameters.
+Built using Python, trained with Random Forest, and deployed with Streamlit.

+## Input Features
+- Pregnancies
+- Glucose
+- Blood Pressure
+- Skin Thickness
+- Insulin
+- BMI
+- Diabetes Pedigree Function
+- Age

+## Tools Used
+- Python
+- Scikit-learn
+- Pandas
+- Streamlit

+## How to Run
+1. Train the model: